Max Scherzer has back surgery and will miss start of 2024 season for World Series champion Rangers

 ARLINGTON, Texas (AP) — Max Scherzer had surgery for a herniated disk in his lower back and will miss a significant portion of next season.

-The 39-year-old right-hander, a three-time Cy Young Award winner, had surgery Thursday after injections and other less-evasive treatments didn’t relieve the pain.
-He is due $43.3 million in the final season of a $130 million, three-year contract he signed with the New York Mets.
+The 39-year-old right-hander, a three-time Cy Young Award winner, had surgery Thursday after injections and other less-invasive treatments didn’t relieve the pain.
+He is due $43,333,334 in the final season of a $130 million, three-year contract he signed with the New York Mets.

-Scherzer said in a statement released by the team Friday that the back pain got worse after he returned to his offseason home in Florida, and that he got the got the diagnosis of a herniated disk.
+Scherzer said in a statement released by the team the back pain got worse after he returned to his offseason home in Florida, and that he got the diagnosis of a herniated disk.

-Scherzer was limited to 23 starts in 2022 by a left oblique injury and 27 this year by neck spasms and a right teres muscle sprain.
+Scherzer was limited to 23 starts in 2022 by a left oblique injury and 27 starts this year by neck spasms and a right teres muscle strain.

 He was forced from his start in Game 3 of the World Series after three innings.
 He would have been in a line to start a potential Game 7, but was removed from the roster before Game 4 in Arizona, the night before the Rangers won their first World Series title by winning Game 5.